frankf1957/OneFinity/README.md

 ### OneFinity node VPS node setup

-So you have completed the 3 requirements above and you are ready to get started.
+When you have completed the 3 requirements above you will be ready to get started.

-Now you get to enjoy the goodnes of automation.

 The OneFinity host setup script will prepare the new VPS host by completing a few adminstration tasks for you.